 We opted for the shower at Dowd Flats campground which is the cheapest in the whole of Moab.
 For $3 you get 5 minutes or brilliantly hot water and can add quarters to extend the time if needed.
 They were clean and it was the best $3 I spent during our stay in Moab.

-Moab recreation centre
+Showers at Moab recreation centre

-Where to get wifi in Moab
+Where to find free wifi in Moab

 We have data on our phone but the phone signal was so poor throughout Moab that sometimes we just really needed some wifi.
 Here are the places we found that did the best wifi in Moab.